 6. Check a traditional pastry shop

-If you want to get a close-up look at the tastes and most authentic traditions of the island, visit the pastry workshop of Giorgos Hatziparaschos located in a beautiful old Venetian house, in the heart of the old town of Rethymnon.
+Get a close-up look at the tastes and most authentic traditions of the island, with a visit to Giorgos Hatziparaschos‘ pastry shop.
+The workshop is in a beautiful old Venetian house, in the heart of the old town of Rethymnon.

-When you visit, buy a small tray of his delicious baklava to taste on the go… and a few more to take with you as a sweet souvenir of the Old Town of Rethymnon.
+When you visit, buy a small tray of his delicious baklava to taste on the go… and a few more to take as a sweet souvenir of the Old Town of Rethymnon.

 Dinner in Rethymnon

-Don’t go very far away from the alleys of the old town to enjoy a dinner in one of Rethymnon’s most famous restaurants.
+Don’t go far from the alleys of the old town to enjoy dinner in one of Rethymnon’s most famous restaurants.